rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 head -n3 file5.txt
 ```

-Take a look at the last lines of the file.
+Take a look at the last lines of the file with tail.
 ```bash

 tail file